-Understanding quantum phase transitions i.e phase transitions at absolute zero, are the key to understanding high temperature superconductors.
+Understanding quantum phase transitions i.e phase transitions at absolute zero, are the key to understanding high-temperature superconductors.
 Depending on the geometry of the underlying lattice structure, antiferromagnetically interacting spins can find themselves in a multiply degenerate ground-state in which the orientation of certain electron spins does not change the energy of the ground state.

 In isolation, spins will naturally be in a superposition of two possible states.

-Such frustrated quantum spin liquids can undergo a phase transition when parameters such as the externally applied pressure or magnetic field strength is varied.
+Such frustrated quantum spin liquids can undergo a phase transition when parameters such as the externally applied pressure or magnetic field strength are varied.
 To see this imagine a horizontally applied magnetic field defined by its field strength g, acting on a quantum spin liquid whose spins are defined in the vertical axis.
-At zero g, the superposition of the degenerate ground-states is symmetric under spin inversion symmetry and does not possess a magnetic moment while each individual configuration of spins does.
+At zero-g, the superposition of the degenerate ground-states is symmetric under spin inversion symmetry and does not possess a magnetic moment while each configuration of spins does.
 This would not be the case in a conventional lattice in which spins are not frustrated.
-As the field strength is increased spins find it energetically more favourable to align with the field and eventually all spins will point in the direction of the field thus no longer being in an antiferromagnetic state.
+As the field strength is increased spins find it energetically more favorable to align with the field and eventually all spins will point in the direction of the field thus no longer being in an antiferromagnetic state.
 The frustration due to the individual spin interactions will be trumped by the strength of the field and go to zero as the field strength goes to infinity.
 As the field forces the spins into the horizontal direction, all individual spins will be in a superposition of up and down and thus the structure is again spin inversion symmetric.
 However, now the degeneracy of the ground-state is singular while the overall configuration remains entangled.
-Thus the degeneracy of a spin quantum liquids ground-state evolves as the magnetic filed strength is varied.
-The maximum value for the degeneracy of the system is defined to occur at critical value of g which lies between 0 and infinity.
-Current theoretical calculations imply that a larger difference in energy of each spin configuration results in broader region of minimum entropy around zero kelvin, which increases more slowly with temperature, therefore predicting a higher but less abrupt transition temperature to a low entropy state.
-The entropy calculated actually oscillates around its minimum value very subtly as the temperature is varied.
+Thus the degeneracy of a spin quantum liquids ground-state evolves as the magnetic field strength is varied.
+The maximum value for the degeneracy of the system is defined to occur at a critical value of g which lies between 0 and infinity.
+Current theoretical calculations imply that a larger difference in energy of each spin configuration results in the broader region of minimum entropy around zero kelvin, which increases more slowly with temperature, therefore predicting a higher but less abrupt transition temperature to a low entropy state.
+The entropy calculated oscillates around its minimum value very subtly as the temperature is varied.
 As the number of total spins increases however, this oscillation becomes ever more present as the temperature is lowered to zero kelvin.

-This contrasts the evolution of a non-frustrated system in which the spin inversion symmetry is restored at as the field strength is taken to infinity implying the initial antiferromagnetic state is not spin inversion symmetric which it clearly is.
+This contrasts the evolution of a non-frustrated system in which the spin inversion symmetry is restored as the field strength is taken to infinity implying the initial antiferromagnetic state is not spin inversion symmetric which it is.

 By removing some electrons in an antiferromagnet, some spins no longer find themselves in a preferred direction as the energy of the electron in both configurations is equal.
-Nevertheless this depends on the orientation of a neighbouring spin and when this spin finds itself in a similar situation, the spins pair up in a linear superposition and become entangled.
+Nevertheless, this depends on the orientation of a neighboring spin and when this spin finds itself in a similar situation, the spins pair up in a linear superposition and become entangled.
 When this process happens for all electrons in a system, the entangled pairs can move around and collectively acquire a state representing a superposition of all possible configurations.
-In this way each electron pair is no longer locally defined but has an equal probability of being everywhere in the system simultaneously.
+In this way, each electron pair is no longer locally defined but has an equal probability of being everywhere in the system simultaneously.
 Such a state is described as a Bose-Einstein condensate.

 When entangled electrons are separated by a black holes event horizon they are still able to exchange information.
-This seems to imply that entanglement is a process that occurs in an extra dimension surpassing any three dimensional boundary and therefore being non local.
+This seems to imply that entanglement is a process that occurs in an extra dimension surpassing any three-dimensional boundary and therefore being non-local.

-Long range quantum entanglement enhances the probability of pair production which then results in higher critical temperature for superconductivity.
+Long-range quantum entanglement enhances the probability of pair production which then results in higher critical temperature for superconductivity.

 Entangled electrons can travel through this extra dimension and thereby change their spin.
-In this way electrons can travel without interacting with any atoms leading to high temperature.
+In this way, electrons can travel without interacting with any atoms leading to high temperature.